Below we summarize the full set

 or any other party can contribute

-attributes to ID Tokens
+attributes to U-Prove Tokens

 in such a manner that the Issuer